TechLabs-Berlin/wt21-giving/Blogpost_DS.md

 ### DZI Data

 The data we got scrapped from the DZI webpage (https://www.dzi.de/organisation/?keyword=&cat=5) were several json files for each organisation.
 To create a dataframe with all organisations we used the code in the file Combine_Json_files.
 The challenge was to go through every file of the 230 organisations.
 Zubin helped us in the end to create the data frame.
+The data frame itself needed some further cleaning as nearly all columns were object types even those containing numbers.

 ## Explorative Data Analytics

 We used pandas and numpy to make some statistical analysis of the data set from Charity Navigator and DZI.
-We initially explore the data by creating a data frame and then visualizing the type f data we had, then the number of rows and columns and the content of every column.
+We initially explore the data by creating a data frame and then visualizing the type of data we had, then the number of rows and columns and the content of every column.
 We also play with some code in order to just make use of what we learned in the previous phase.
 We use conditional function in order to get the highest scores from charities in different categories.
 (See procees in "Giving Data Cleaning and Analysis.ipyn" file)
 We investigated and created boxplots for different categories like scores by categories. (see results and interpreations in Jupyter Notebook)
 We decided to extract top ten lists that could be useful for the app like Top ten list for each categories and in total so that the user can find the best scored charities directly.

+### Results Charity Navigator Data

+You can find all results of the Data Analytics in data_analytics_charities.ipynb.
+The data set contains 8408 charities.
+The mean accountability score of all charities is 90.72 (of 100), the mean financial score is 85.7.
+To discover the range of the scores by Charity categories we created boxplots by charites showing that the outliers with the lowest score can be found in the categories Health, Human Services, Human and Civil Rights and Religion.
+Also the finding efficiency plays a high roll in the scoring of the charities.
+Funding efficiency describes how much money is spend to raise 1 $.
+On average the charities spend 0.10 $ to raise 1 $.
+Mean total revenue of all charities are 15,827,234.05 $.
+Most charities range between 0 and 10,000,000 $ with 4 big outliers with the highest financial resources including American Red Cross, Feeding America, Americarers and Dana Faber Cancer Institute.
+In addition we also applied some analytics for text data for the description resulting that most used words in descriptions are community, people, mission, children, families and education which indicates the focus of the different charities.

+### Results DZI

+You can find all results of the Data Analytics in DZI_data_analyics.ipynb.
+For DZI there were way less numerical data to analyze or it needed further cleaning.
+The data set contains 230 charities.
+There is no scoring system like for the US charities in place as all charities received the DZI certificate.
+The mean total revenues of all charities is 2,747,756,833.73.
+This includes one big outlier with highest financial resources which is Johanniter Unfallhilfe.
+With further text analytics of the string data we also could etract the main focus of the charities (children, eductation and development) and in which countries there active (Germany, India, Kenia as top 3)

 ## Machine Learning Recommendation System